arcticleo/slugr/README.md

 artist.save                                       # slug: "abba"
 ```

 This default behavior is chosen in order to maintain permalinks and not break bookmarks.
-It is possible though to specify if you want the slug to always stay in sync with the source attribute:
+It is possible though to specify that the slug should always stay in sync with the source attribute:

 ```ruby
 slugify :title, when: :changed